garbados/distributed-storage-mesh/README.md

 The uptime of blocks is up to
 the collective availability of an arbitrary *mesh* of block providers.

-Consider a *proxy block provider* which syndicates reads and writes to other block providers.
+Consider a *proxy actor* which syndicates commands to other actors.
-This proxy block provider can distribute read requests across providers and then return the first that responds (or the second that agrees, etc).
+A proxy reader can distribute read requests across providers and then return the first that responds (or the second that agrees, etc).
-It can distribute writes across providers too, considering a write a "success" even if some providers failed to save.
+It can distribute writes too,
+considering a write a "success" even if some providers failed to save.
-This provides significant redundancy and parallelism, while protecting users and storage providers alike.
+This provides significant redundancy and parallelism, akin to the service maps of production clustered databases.

+The division of these roles reflect the dynamism of the trust they require: you may have the right to read blocks, but not save them;
+you may be able to interpret readcaps, but not save content.
+The division of these capabilities reflects who is *doing the work*: the machine serving blocks is expected to persist them somehow, the machine reading blocks is expected to seek them out;
+in turn those machines' owners have the right to only share the right to call upon this capability with those they trust sufficiently.
+(Of course, this trust can always be [revoked](https://spritely.institute/static/papers/spritely-core.html#revocation-accountability).)

 ## Install